 Employment, Severance and Change in Control Arrangements.
-Our named executive officers do not have any employment or severance agreements or arrangements other than as provided for in our CIC policy and other than certain change in control provisions in our equity plans.
-Accordingly, our named executive officers do not have the right to cash severance or additional benefits in connection with a termination of employment except in connection with a change in control of our Company as described under "Change in Control" beginning on page 59.
-Each named executive officer is a party to our standard confidentiality, invention and non-compete agreement.
+Our executive officers do not have any employment or severance agreements or arrangements other than as provided for in our CIC policy and other than certain change in control provisions in our equity plans.
+Accordingly, our executive officers do not have the right to cash severance or additional benefits in connection with a termination of employment except in connection with a change in control of our Company as described under "Potential Payments Upon Termination or Change in Control-Change in Control" beginning on page 60.
+Each executive officer is a party to our standard confidentiality, invention and non-compete agreement.